taegyoon-kim/nlp_26spring/README.md

 - **Office hours:** Wed 10:00am–12:00pm & By appointment, N4 1308
 - **Webpage:** [https://taegyoon-kim.github.io](https://taegyoon-kim.github.io)

 ## Course Overview

-This course introduces students to the fundamental concepts and techniques of NLP/text-as-data, emphasizing the development of critical insights for its application in humanities and social sciences research.
+This course introduces students to the fundamental concepts and techniques of NLP, emphasizing the development of critical insights for its application in humanities and social sciences research.
 The course will blend theoretical understanding with practical, hands-on experience.
-Students will develop not only a mathematical/statistical intuition for key NLP/text-as-data approaches but also learn how to effectively implement these approaches in their own research.
+Students will develop not only a mathematical/statistical intuition for key NLP approaches but also learn how to effectively implement these approaches in their own research.

 Each class will start with a lecture by the instructor, complemented by guided coding.
 The latter portion of the class will feature two activities.
 Students will first engage in a review of applied research.
 Then, they will lead hands-on methods tutorials.

-While prior experience in NLP/text-as-data is not required, students should possess basic programming skills in Python, along with some familiarity with quantitative analysis.
-By the end of this course, students will gain a comprehensive understanding of the potential of NLP/text-as-data in humanities and social sciences, mastering techniques to apply and refine NLP/text-as-data for their research.
+While prior experience in NLP is not required, students should possess basic programming skills in Python, along with some familiarity with quantitative analysis.
+By the end of this course, students will gain a comprehensive understanding of the potential of NLP in humanities and social sciences, mastering techniques to apply and refine NLP for their research.

 ## Prerequisites
 Basic programming skills in Python and familiarity with quantitative analysis are required

 ## Readings
 Students will engage with articles, supplemented by the following textbooks (sections provided weekly):

-- **[GRS]** Grimmer, J., Roberts, M.E., & Stewart, B.M.
-(2022). *Text as Data: A New Framework for Machine Learning and the Social Sciences*.
-[Link](https://product.kyobobook.co.kr/detail/S000002751294)

 - **[JM]** Jurafsky, D. & Martin, J.H. *Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition*.
 [Link](https://web.stanford.edu/~jurafsky/slp3/)

 - **[AG]** Alammar, J. & Grootendorst, M. (2024). *Hands-On Large Language Models: Language Understanding and Generation*.
 [Link](https://www.amazon.com/Hands-Large-Language-Models-Understanding/dp/1098150961)
+-
+- **[GRS]** Grimmer, J., Roberts, M.E., & Stewart, B.M.
+(2022). *Text as Data: A New Framework for Machine Learning and the Social Sciences*.
+[Link](https://product.kyobobook.co.kr/detail/S000002751294)

 ## Summary of Major Tasks